First screened and reviewed in January 2003

 Director: Bart Freundlich.
 Cast: Billy Crudup, Julianne Moore, David Keith, Francie Swift, Cleavant Derricks, Mary McCormack, Karen Allen, Liane Balaban, James LeGros, Nicolas Suresky.
 Screenplay: Bart Freundlich.
+Twitter Capsule:

 So, Cal jumps in the car one afternoon, just as his wife Joanie (Francie Swift) and young son Leo (Nicolas Suresky) are scheduled to arrive for the boy's birthday party.
-He doesn't look back, though he has guilty hallucinations of Joanie and Leo along many of the various routes he travels toward the other coast.
-Along the way, Cal encounters a gallery of off-beat typesnot David Lynch-level offbeat, but quirky in a way that transcends the increasingly suspicious cutesiness of that term.
+He doesn't look back, though he has guilty hallucinations of Joanie and Leo along many of the routes he follows toward the other coast.
+Along the way, Cal encounters a gallery of modestly off-beat typesquirky in a way that transcends the increasingly suspicious cutesiness of that term.
 Eventually, near the film's end, Cal winds up in the Oregon cabin where his own father relocated decades ago, after pulling exactly the same domestic disappearing act Cal has just performed.
-Billy Crudup, as Cal, and David Keith, as Pop, sort of stare at each other and orbit around each other's personal space, on the way to some familiar recriminations, confessions, and drawn expressions.
-From all this, Cal gleans something that, in his infinite dramatic mystery, he feels he needs to glean, leading to the film's characteristically cryptic conclusion.
+Billy Crudup as Cal and David Keith as Pop stare at each other, orbiting each other on the way toward some familiar recriminations, confessions, and drawn expressions.
+From all this, Cal gleans something that, in his bottomless mystery, he feels he needs to glean, leading to the film's characteristically cryptic conclusion.
 World Traveler doesn't lack an ending, but it does truncate its conclusion right at the moment we might learn something about how deeply or genuinely Cal has been absorbing all the run-ins and conversations he's been having along his yuppie pilgrimmage.

 Our extremely limited access to Cal's psychology is a blessing that becomes an annoyance.
 How gratifying to find any American film that does not gravitate around relentless exposition, over-definition of its characters, or a compulsive need to ingratiate us into its universe.
 And yet, and yet, Freundlich really tests our limits with a film that, while side-stepping some conventions, doesn't make a strong enough case for the road less traveled.
 Lots of dramas have done well portraying enigmatic characters, even characters who are enigmatic to themselvesand many of these same actors have appeared in those pictures, people like Crudup (in Waking the Dead), Mary McCormack (Full Frontal), and of course Julianne Moore, who has all but constructed her brilliant career playing women who barely exist, or barely grasp their existence.
 Dulcie, the tanned and brunette drifter Moore contributes to this film, is one of its most vivid creations, a sharp spike in the film's pulse and a welcome addition to Moore's odd portfolio of roles.
 Cal's scenes with Dulcie also showcase Freundlich's gifts for slippery, interesting dialogue; their dinner conversation at an upscale restaurant is weird and absorbing, because while both of them make real efforts to be frank and forthcoming, they are consistently baffled by each other's remarks.
-(Dulcie asking Cal what kind of car he drives, having just been ferried to dinner in that very vehicle, and having just been given a much more compelling morsel of information, is a gorgeous moment.)
+Dulcie asking Cal what kind of car he drives, having just been ferried to dinner in that very vehicle, and having just been given a much more compelling morsel of information, is a gorgeous moment.

-What about Freundlich, though?
-Is he himself miscast, as a filmmaker?
-World Traveler, in its dour, uneven picaresque, keeps suggesting that Freundlich is a born short-story writer or portait sketcher; a medium demanding narrative-length pacing and character construction might be beyond him.
+What about Freundlich himself?
+Is he miscast as a filmmaker?
+World Traveler, a somewhat dour, unevenly intriguing picaresque, keeps suggesting that Freundlich is a born short-story writer or portait sketcher.
+A medium demanding narrative-length pacing and character construction might exceed his reach.
 As I said earlier, I do think back often to The Myth of Fingerprints, but only in the sense that stray moments still grip me; the film as a whole has largely drained from memory.
-But then again, in Freundlich's defesne, his dialogue already has a distinctive cadence after two films, his eye for casting supporting roles is very intriguing, and the people he writes, though their problems are nothing new, are not themselves overly clichéd.
+Then again, in Freundlich's defense, his dialogue already has a distinctive cadence after two films, his eye for casting supporting roles lends a welcome curiosity value to his movies, and the people he writes, though their problems are nothing new, manage to skirt cliché.
 Moore's clenched anger in Myth and her spider-webby memory in World Traveler have unique textures.
-Though no other character in either film is as fully realized as hersDanner, as Moore's mother in Myth, and Cleavant Derricks as Cal's temporary buddy in World Traveler, come closestnone of them are washouts.
+No other character in either film is as fully realized as hers areBlythe Danner, as Moore's mother in Myth, and Cleavant Derricks, as Cal's temporary buddy in World Traveler, come closestand yet none of them are washouts, which is all the more credit to the writer-director since he tackles large-ish casts in each project.
 I, for one, hope Freundlich gets another shot at a feature.
 And if he gets it, I hope he proves he knows what to do with it.
+Grade:C+